yoon6503/gcn/README.md

 # Semi-Supervised Classification with Graph Convolutional Networks
 review of the projects is uploaded with pdf format named project_review due to the difficulties of typing equations through markdown:(
 ## Description of the content of the repo
-gcn.py is the python code for the model img folder contains the equation files decribed in the review of the project. project_review is the review and summary of the Semi-Supervised Classification with Graph Convolutional Networks
+gcn.py is the python code for the model. img folder contains the equation files decribed in the review of the project. project_review is the review and summary of the Semi-Supervised Classification with Graph Convolutional Networks.
 ## Re-implementation of the project
 I wanted to implement graph convolutional networks, so it is different from Semi-Supervised Classification described in the paper.
 To use simple datasets, I used image data(Omniglot) and convert it to a graph data.
 However, it will not work well since it is not trained with sufficient datasets.
 ## How to run the code